2

 • 1

 I know that the TK has English speaking customer support reps.
 I suspect most Krankenkasse do.
-Mar 18, 2019 at 14:32
+Commented Mar 18, 2019 at 14:32

 • 1